joelhawksley/identity/components/slides.md

 ^ It looks like our output is being escaped!

-^ While it might be tempting to use html_safe here, that's probably not a good idea.
+^ I guess this isn't just as simple as doing some string interpolation.

-^ But what if we reused the existing Rails rendering pipeline?
+^ How about we reuse the existing Rails rendering pipeline?

 ---